vegetableman/blog/content/posts/interfaces/index.md

 For instance, the video tutorials like the one above from the official Shopify channel are immensely popular and have an incredible side effect of humanizing the brand to it's wide audience  &mdash; not to forget, youtube has become a tutorial wonderland for everything under the sun &mdash; however, if a product has tutorial for it's users on getting started *the right way*, you know it can get quite overwhelming for beginner users.

-Secondly, it bears mentioning that applications in this category cannot be used or described as *journey tools* [[3]](#3).
+Secondly, it bears mentioning that applications in this category cannot be used or described as *journey tools* <span class="citation">[[3]](#3)</span>.
 Not only for the reasons listed above but also because the journey could abruptly land its target audience on too unknown of a terrain.
 For instance, in case of Shopify, you will inevitably find yourself in need of customization.
 There are levels to customization and guidance, however, if a regular store owner has to learn web technology jargon and expected to know that missing an `alt` text might impact their *SEO* or understand HTML/CSS for a minute change like changing the background color of a button as seen <a href="https://community.shopify.com/c/shopify-discussions/button-change-color-when-product-is-soldout/td-p/2013766" target="blank">in this question</a>, it can quickly become cumbersome.

 The next section explores *one* of many possible solutions to the problems mentioned.